Tinubu Seeks Senate Confirmation of Olasunkanmi Tegbe as Power Minister

 Deji Elumoye in Abuja

-President Bola Tinubu has nominated Mr Joseph Olasunkanmi Tegbe as Minister of Power, subject to confirmation by the Senate.
+President Bola Tinubu has nominated Mr Olasunkanmi Tegbe as Minister of Power, subject to confirmation by Senate.

-Presidential spokesperson, Bayo Onanuga, in a release issued on Thursday said Tegbe’s nomination has been transmitted to the Senate for screening and confirmation in accordance with the 1999 Constitution of the Federal Republic of Nigeria (As Amended).
+Presidential spokesperson, Bayo Onanuga, in a release issued on Thursday, said Tegbe’s nomination had been transmitted to the senate for screening and confirmation in accordance with the 1999 Constitution of the Federal Republic of Nigeria (As Amended).

 The president expects the minister-designate, upon confirmation, to bring his extensive expertise to bear to advance critical reforms and deliver improved outcomes for Nigerians in the power sector.